SWEETP0T4T0/be11-1st-GOTOHELL-SRCore_Clone/README.md

 DELIMITER //
 CREATE PROCEDURE 직책삭제(in inid int) begin
-    delete from position where positionId=inid;
+    delete from positions where positionId=inid;
 end;
 //
 DELIMITER ;